kakaobrain/coyo-dataset/subset/COYO-Labeled-300M/download/README.md

 # Notice
-Since official img2dataset library doesn't support list of integer or float attribute in tfrecord, we now use custom img2dataset library.
+Official img2dataset library support list of integer of float attribute in tfrecord now.
-We are waiting for accepting pull request and will notice as soon as it is updated.

 ## Download the metadata
 * Download metadata files from Huggingface Dataset